State Taxation

 State Income Tax

-(b) Scholarships, stipends, grants and fellowships shall be taxable as compensation, if serevices are rendered in connection there with.
+(b) Scholarships, stipends, grants and fellowships shall be taxable as compensation, if services are rendered in connection there with.

 (1) When used in this subsection, the following words have the following meanings, unless the context clearly indicates otherwise:

-(4) Fellowship awards and fellowship stipends are taxable compensation for services if the recipient is required to apply his skill and training to advance research, creative work or some other project or activity, unless the recipient can show that the recipient is a candidate for a degree and the same activities are required of all candidates for that degree as a condition to receive that degree.
+(4) Fellowship awards and Fellowship stipends are taxable compensation for services if the recipient is required to apply their skill and training to advance research, creative work or some other project or activity, unless the recipient can show that the recipient is a candidate for a degree and the same activities are required of all candidates for that degree as a condition to receive that degree.

 PA Local Taxes